3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 6- If everything is good, restart nagios `sudo systemctl restart nagios.service`

+Each time there is an overload or recovery, ClientApp3 will automatically trigger everything to notify nagios of the sittuation which may itself do an event handle to grow those resources and get things back to normal by invoking an JMX event to execute the grow() method of Todd.

 ## Configure the remote host to receive JMX notifications when threshold is under 20% of resources and warn nagios host through send_nsca

 1- Clone the custom repository of TODD `git clone https://dvazevedo@bitbucket.org/mei-isep/todd.git`